-On-campus students can make adjustments to their schedules without completing specific paperwork during the first three days of the fall, spring, or summer semester.
-Online students can make adjustments to their schedules in the first three days of the course.
+On-campus students can make adjustments to their schedules without completing specific paperwork during open registration and the first three days of the fall, spring, or summer semester.
+Online students can make adjustments to their schedules during open registration and in the first three days of the course.
 These dates are designated as Change of Course days.
 Changes made after the official Change of Course days require submission of the Change of Course form to the Office of the Registrar.
 Students are responsible for ensuring they are properly enrolled in courses.